-If you love Halloween, don't be disappointed if your child's school doesn't celebrate it.
+If you love Halloween, don't be disappointed if your child's school doesn't celebrate it because there are plenty of other fall festival ideas that can be planned.
 In an effort to be all-inclusive, many schools have moved from the tradition of celebrating Halloween to hosting a fall festival.
 More than just noting a holiday, these festivals celebrate a season—and take advantage of the educational opportunities it brings.

 Full of delicious smells and tastes, autumn is a wonderful time of year and one of the seasons most recognized by young children because of the changing colors of leaves.
 Autumn offers opportunities to learn across the curriculum, from understanding the science of how a pumpkin grows to counting the number of apples ripening in a tree.
 There are many ideas for fall festival games and activities you can use, whether you’re a parent organizing a school harvest festival or a teacher who wants to do something fun on or around October 31.